viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 QueryResponse Caching
 -------------------

-Kasper framework provides a way to cache query responses based on the submitted query, the cache is enabled per QueryService and is disabled by default.
+Kasper framework provides a way to cache query responses based on the submitted query, the cache is enabled per QueryHandler and is disabled by default.

 It is based on **JSR 107 - JCache** for selecting a cache implementation.
 By default no cache implementation is provided by the framework you can use any implementation of JCache (for example using ehcache-jcache).

-To enable the cache for a query service with default configuration, just put **@XKasperQueryCache** annotation:
+To enable the cache for a query handler with default configuration, just put **@XKasperQueryCache** annotation:

 .. code-block:: java
     :linenos:

-    @XKasperQueryService( domain = AwesomeDomain.class, cache = @XKasperQueryCache )
+    @XKasperQueryHandler( domain = AwesomeDomain.class, cache = @XKasperQueryCache )
-    public class GetNiceDataQueryService extends AbstractQueryService<GetNiceDataQuery, NiceDataQueryResult> {
+    public class GetNiceDataQueryHandler extends AbstractQueryHandler<GetNiceDataQuery, NiceDataQueryResult> {
         ...
     }